traefik/traefik-helm-chart/EXAMPLES.md

 ## Using plugins

-This chart follows common security practices: it runs as non-root with a readonly root filesystem.
+This chart follows common security practices: it runs as non-root with a read-only root filesystem.
 When enabling a plugin, this Chart provides by default an `emptyDir` for plugin storage.

-Here is an example with [crowdsec](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/examples/kubernetes/README.md) plugin:
+Here is an example with the [CrowdSec](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/examples/kubernetes/README.md) plugin:

 ```yaml
 experimental: